tensorflow/tfjs-models/body-segmentation/README.md

 * **image** The image to blur the background of and draw.
 * **segmentation** Single segmentation or array of segmentations.
 * **foregroundThreshold** The minimum probability to color a pixel as foreground rather than background.
-The alpha channel integer values will be taken as the probabilities.
-Default to 0.5.
+Defaults to 0.5.
 Should be a number between 0 and 1.
 * **backgroundBlurAmount** How many pixels in the background blend into each other.
 Defaults to 3.
 Should be an integer between 1 and 20.
 * **edgeBlurAmount** How many pixels to blur on the edge between the person